 Overseas Criminal Record Certificates

-If you've lived in any country (other than the UK) for 12 months or more in the 10 years before your visa application—while aged 18 or over—you must provide a criminal record certificate from that country.
-The 12 months can be continuous or cumulative.
+Any applicant who has lived in any country outside the UK for 12 months or more in the 10 years immediately before the visa application, while aged 18 or over, must obtain a criminal record certificate from that country.
+The 12 months may be continuous or cumulative — three 4-month stays in the same country count toward the threshold.

 How Criminal Convictions Affect UK Visa Applications

-- Type of offence: Violent crimes, sexual offences, and offences against children are treated most seriously
+- Offence type: Violent crimes, sexual offences, drug supply, and offences against children attract the strongest scrutiny

-- Pattern of behaviour: Multiple offences are viewed more seriously than isolated incidents
+- Pattern of offending: Multiple convictions are treated more seriously than isolated incidents, especially where they show escalation

 Criminal Convictions and Settlement (ILR)

-Appealing a Visa Refusal Due to Criminal Convictions
+Appealing a Visa Refusal Based on Criminal History

 Tips for a Successful Application